 - Things You Should Not Miss

 The Civil War would begin at Fort Sumter, but not be cemented until the first Battle of Bull Run was over.
 Just think about the numbers that would be coming, of the tragedies that would play a part of almost every family.
 Context to today, imagine the demise of nearly six million Americans.
 That is what the Civil War meant, after the battle.
 That was what was about to come.
-And if it had not been realized on July 21, 1861 on those surrey drives from Washington to the first major battlefield in 1861, it was on the way home or at least in the four years to come.
+And if it had not been realized on July 21, 1861 on those surrey drives from Washington to the first major battlefield in 1861, it was on the way home or at least in the four years hence.
 Let us not forget what Bull Run, or the Civil War, meant then or today, and the context it has, on the freedom we have today as well.

 Abraham Lincoln had issued a call for troops on April 15, three days after the attack on Fort Sumter in Charleston harbor.
 For the next few months, outside a small skirmish or two, the time was spent in preparation.
 Union commanders trained their troops, those three month wonders, while Southern generals, now including some of the best Army generals such as Robert E. Lee and Stonewall Jackson, did the same.

-When the first shots were fired at Sumter, the Federal Army had only consisted of 16,000 troops.
+When the first shots were fired at Fort Sumter, the Federal Army had only consisted of 16,000 troops.
 By the time of the first Battle of Bull Run, the Union had 30,000 men under General Irvin McDowell near Washington and 14,000 under General Robert Patterson in the Shenandoah River Valley.
 The Confederates had 20,000 under General Beauregard between Richmond and Washington with 11,000 additional troops under General Joseph E. Johnston in the Shenandoah.

 General McDowell was confident that his army could defeat the troops of Beauregard.
-The is predicated on the ability of Patterson to hold the remaining troops of the Confederate Army in the Shenadoah.
+That, however, was predicated on the ability of Patterson to hold the remaining troops of the Confederate Army in the Shenadoah.
 But this did not happen, and by the time of July 21, General Johnston had brought his troops into the Bull Run.
 The fight would begin with Northern assault and end with a Confederate counterattack.
 When the Union forces broke, they would retreat back to Washington in defeat, competing in the fury of withdrawal with all the spectators who had come to the Manassas, Virginia countryside for those picnics.
 The casualties in the first Battle of Bull Run would be small compared to those of later battles, with over 3,500 killed, wounded, and missing.
 It would be small compared to the second Battle of Bull Run held during the last days of August in 1862.
 But what it augered for, and foreshadowed, was far from small.
 It would devastate a nation, and would take years to bring the nation together again and heal all of the wounds.

 1st Battle of Bull Run - With General Irvin McDowell appointed by Lincoln to head the Union troops of the Army of Northeastern Virginia, and given orders to gain quick victory.
 The Confederates were too close to the city, with a line stationed barely twenty-five miles away.
 McDowell would attack them with two columns while Patterson prevented reinforcements from the Shenandoah.
 McDowell began his movement early on July 21, 1861 toward Sudley Springs and the Stone Bridge.
 It had early success, but through the effort of Stonewall Jackson during the afternoon, the tide of the 1st Battle of Manassas began to turn.
 When Union guns were captured, it turned to Confederate advantage, and the last Union troops retreated from Henry House Hill at 4 o'clock.
 Meanwhile, Confederate reinforcement from the Shenandoah and Johnston's command came into play, defeating Union forces on Chinn Ridge.
 The Union retreat became panic as they crossed the Bull Run, joining the fleeing civilians who had come to witness the battle.